Phetracha: Background

-Phetracha was born in 1632 at Phuluang village, Suphan Buri.
-His wet nurse was Chao Mae Dusit who was the mother of Kosa Lek and Kosa Pan, De la Loubère has recorded that he was a cousin of King Narai, and that his mother was also one of King Narai's wet nurses.
-It was also recorded that his sister would later become one of King Narai's concubines.

-He was Right Director-General of the Royal Department of Elephants, and wrote a manual with Narai on the art of elephant craft.
+Ban Pho Luang (later known as Ban Phlu Luang), located north of the city of Suphan Buri, on a map produced during the reign of King Rama V.

+Phetracha was originally an elephant trainer from Ban Phlu Luang in Suphan Buri, his rise to prominence was tied to his family's close relationship with the monarchy.
+His mother, Phra Nom Prem, served as the wet nurse to King Narai; consequently, Phetracha was raised alongside Narai from childhood.
+His younger sister, Si Chulalak (Chaem), was also a primary consort of King Narai the Great.

+Phetracha began his royal service in the Royal Department of Elephants, eventually becoming its Director-General (Jangwang).
+Due to his distinguished military service and merit, he earned the deep trust of King Narai and rose to high-ranking positions within the court.
+He ultimately served as the Samuha Phra Kotchaban (Director-General of the Royal Department of Elephants, Right Division), a position of considerable power and influence in King Narai's administration at the time.
 Hence, he was sometimes referred to as "the Elephant Prince".

 Although Thai historians recorded that Phetracha was not interested in being King, Jesuit missionaries stated otherwise, that he was an ambitious man.
 While this matter is ambiguous, it is generally agreed that he was a very influential figure in that period, harboring respect from many officers.
 It is also said that he strongly believed in Buddhism, thus gaining support from many monks, who feared Ayutthaya kingdom was being converted to Christianity.
 Moreover, Phetracha seemed to gain King Narai's trust as well, as he was one of King Narai's close aides and confidants.
 When the royal palace at Lopburi was finished, King Narai would stay there for many months in a year, leaving Phetracha as regent to take care of matters in Ayutthaya.

 Phetracha's rivalry with counsellor Constantine Phaulkon is understandable.
 While Phaulkon's ideology was to open Ayutthaya kingdom to the international community (and benefit from the expansion of foreign trading), Phetracha was a traditionalist who was allegedly disgusted by international influence in Ayutthaya kingdom.
 King Narai himself favored the opening of his country and created many diplomatic ties with European countries, notably France.

+Personality

+Phetracha (aged 56), an artist's impression by M. Worapinit based on a mural painting at Wat Yom, Ayutthaya.

+Simon de La Loubère, the special envoy of the French embassy to the Ayutthaya Kingdom in 1687 during the late reign of King Narai the Great, recorded the characteristics of Ok-Phra Phetracha as follows: